mambucodev/my-website/content/distropedia/_index.md

 {% alert(note=true) %}
 I'm sorry but lately I don't have much time to work on this project.
 It will go on, but slowly.

+Update: This website section hasn't been updated since it was created.
+I will surely bring this project to life, just not now. **I'm sorry for the hype.**
 {% end %}

 <details>